wimpysworld/deb-get/README.md

 ## Introduction

-`deb-get` makes is easy to install and update `.debs` published in 3rd party apt repositories or made available via direct download on websites or GitHub release pages.
+`deb-get` makes it easy to install and update `.debs` published in 3rd party apt repositories or made available via direct download on websites or GitHub release pages.